+Q3.
+Does the policy statement provide a clear explanation of scope?

+Understanding the scope of a policy is important to understand the breadth of a company's commitment to animal welfare. action on farm

+Geographic scope

-Species scope Not specified.
-0 Scope is limited to certain specified species.
-2 Scope is universal across all relevant species 5
+Not specified.
+0

+Scope is limited to certain specified geographies.
+2

+Scope is universal across all geographies.
+5

+Species scope

+Not specified.
+0

 Scope is limited to certain specified species.
+2

+Scope is universal across all relevant species.
+5

+Product scope

-2 Scope is universal across all relevant species.
-5 Product scope Not specified.
-0 Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other brand products).
-2 Scope is universal across own brand, imported and other brand products.
-5 (Max Score 15)
+Not specified.
+0

+Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other brand products).
+2

+Scope is universal across own brand, imported and other brand products.
+5

+(Max Score 15)

 Q4.
-Does the company have a clear position on the avoidance of close confinement and intensive systems for livestock (e.g. sow stalls, concentrated animal feeding operations (CAFOs), feedlots, farrowing crates, single penning, battery cages, tethering, veal crates, force feeding and, for finfish, high stocking densities and close confinement of solitary finfish species)?
+Does the company have a clear position on the avoidance of close c livestock (e.g. sow stalls, concentrated animal feeding operations (CAFC battery cages, tethering, veal crates, force feeding and, for finfish, high solitary finfish species)?

-Many of the most significant farm animal welfare concerns result from close confinement practices (such as those listed above) or from high stocking densities in the case of finfish.
-It is good practice for companies to commit to no close confinement of farm animals and to avoid excessively high stocking densities.
+Many of the most significant farm animal welfare concerns result from close above) or from high stocking densities in the case of finfish.
+It is good practic confinement of farm animals and to avoid excessively high stocking densitie

-No stated position.
-0 A partial commitment to the avoidance of confinement but the scope (in terms of geography, species, products) is not clearly defined.
-1 A partial commitment to the avoidance of confinement and the scope of the commitment (in terms of geography, species and products) is clearly defined.
-3 The company makes a universal commitment to avoid confinement across all relevant species, own-brand and other brand products and geographies.
-5
+A partial commitment to the avoidance of confinement but the scope (in ter is not clearly defined.

+A partial commitment to the avoidance of confinement and the scope of the species and products) is clearly defined.

+The company makes a universal commitment to avoid confinement across a other brand products and geographies.

 Q5.
-Does the company have a clear position on the provision of effective species-specific environmental enrichment?
+Does the company have a clear position on the provision of effectiv

-Companies are expected to provide animals with stimulating and complex environments that enable species-specific behaviours.
-Environmental enrichment should only be applied to situations where environmental modifications have enhanced the performance of strongly motivated species-specific behaviours or have led to the expression of a more complex behavioural repertoire.
-Examples can include (but are not limited to) brushes for dairy cows; manipulable materials such as straw for pigs; pecking and dustbathing substrates, and perches for chickens; bathing water for ducks.
+Companies are expected to provide animals with stimulating and complex e behaviours.
+Environmental enrichment should only be applied to situations enhanced the performance of strongly motivated species-specific behavio complex behavioural repertoire.
+Examples can include (but are not limited to such as straw for pigs; pecking and dustbathing substrates, and perches for

-No stated position.
-0 The company makes a partial commitment to providing effective species-specific enriched environments but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company makes a partial commitment to providing effective species-specific enriched environments and the scope (in terms of geography, species or products) is clearly defined.
-3 The company makes a universal commitment to providing effective species-specific enriched environments across all relevant geographies, species, and products.
-5
+The company makes a partial commitment to providing effective species-sp scope (in terms of geography, species or products) is not clearly defined.

+The company makes a partial commitment to providing effective species-sp scope (in terms of geography, species or products) is clearly defined.

+The company makes a universal commitment to providing effective species across all relevant geographies, species, and products.

 Q6.
-Does the company have a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants throughout its products?
+Does the company have a clear position on the avoidance of produ engineering or cloning and/or their progeny or descendants througho

-Both cloning and genetic engineering raise serious animal welfare concerns15.
-In farmed fish species this includes heat treatment of eggs to induce triploidy, which renders fish sterile.
+Both cloning and genetic engineering raise serious animal welfare concern treatment of eggs to induce triploidy, which renders fish sterile.

-No stated position.
-0 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
-3 The company makes a universal commitment to the avoidance of animals subject to genetic engineering or cloning across all relevant species, own-brand and other brand products and geographies.
-5
+The company has made a partial commitment to the avoidance of animals s or cloning but the scope (in terms of geography, species or products) is not The company has made a partial commitment to the avoidance of animals s or cloning and the scope (in terms of geography, species and products) is cle The company makes a universal commitment to the avoidance of animals si or cloning across all relevant species, own-brand and other brand products